mainmatter/mainmatter.com/src/posts/2018-07-24-from-spa-to-pwa.md

 ---
-title: 'From SPA to PWA'
+title: "From SPA to PWA"
 authorHandle: marcoow
-bio: 'Founding Director of simplabs, author of Ember Simple Auth'
+bio: "Founding Director of simplabs, author of Ember Simple Auth"
 description:
-  'Marco Otte-Witte goes over the characteristics of progressive web apps and shows how to make the next step from a SPA to a PWA.'
+  "Marco Otte-Witte goes over the characteristics of progressive web apps and shows how to make the next step from a SPA to a PWA."
 tags: javascript
 og:
   image: /assets/images/posts/2018-07-24-from-spa-to-pwa/og-image.png